telerik/winforms-docs/pdfviewer/features/unsupported-features.md

 * Password protection.

-* JPXDecode filters.
-We have provided API to plug-in custom user-defined filters, but the filters do not work out of the box;

-* Annotations - of all annotations, only link is supported;
+* JPXDecode filter: This filter does not work out of the box.
+However, there is API allowing to plug-in custom user-defined filters.
+This API is described in the [Customize PDF Rendering]({%slug winforms/pdfviewer/customize-and-extensibility/customize-pdf-rendering%}) article.

+* Annotations: Full support for Widget and Link annotations.
+All other types of annotations are supported in read-only mode.

-* Structured content: There are several ways to define structured content in a PDF file.
-RadPdfViewer does not support document outline and article threads.
-The interactive forms are currently read-only.
+* Structured content: There are several ways to define structured content in a PDF file. **RadPdfViewer** does not support document outline and article threads.

-When a PDF file contains some of these items, it may be shown incorrectly or not shown at all.

 When a PDF file contains some of these items, it may be shown incorrectly or not shown at all.